Benefits Comparison

 Can I use my national ID instead of passport for MERCOSUR residency?

 Yes.
-MERCOSUR citizens can use their national identity document (cédula de identidad, DNI, RG) instead of a passport.
-Regular residency requires a valid passport for all applicants<a href="#cite2">[2]</a>.
+Under the MERCOSUR Residence Agreement and Paraguay Migraciones rules, MERCOSUR citizens can use their national identity document (cédula de identidad, DNI, RG) instead of a passport.
+Regular residency requires a valid passport.<a href="#cite2">[2]</a>

 Do I need an Interpol certificate for MERCOSUR residency?